Are you running MacOS Big Sur or MacOS Catalina?

 3. Find Your iPad In Your Finder Window’s Sidebar.

-Look at your Finder window for a few seconds after you’ve plugged in your iPad.
-And you’ll see your iPad come up.
+Look at your Finder window.
+And a few seconds after you’ve plugged in your iPad.
+And you’ll see your iPad come up under the Locations heading.

 There’s a mini iPad like icon right by your iPad’s name.